Israel in the Eurovision Song Contest 2017: Final

 Imri Ziv once again took part in dress rehearsals on 12 and 13 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 Imri Ziv performed a repeat of his semi-final performance during the final on 13 May, and finished in 23rd place with 39 points: 5 points from the televoting and 34 points from the juries.

-The Israeli spokesperson was Ofer Nachshon, who announced the country's jury votes.
-As he did, he informed viewers of the contest that the Israeli broadcaster, IBA, would be shutting down momentarily, therefore ending Israeli participation in the Eurovision Song Contest.
-IBA's replacement, KAN, was ineligible to join the EBU (the requirement for participation) at the time.
-However, KAN later joined the EBU in time to supply an Israeli participation, and victory, in the next edition of the contest.